 - Dress accordingly for service and site visits (instructors will provide further information

-Students must arrive on the start date.
-Students will be responsible for finding their own accommodations upon completion of disability policy school on June 19.
+On a typical year, students are advised to arrive on the posted start date.
+Students will be responsible for finding their own accommodations upon completion of the disability policy school.

 Program NoteThis program may have limited space, so we recommend that you identify an appropriate backup program and complete the Education Abroad Backup Questionnaire in your Penn State Application when applying to this program.
 Should you not be accepted for your first-choice program, you will automatically be reviewed for your backup choice.
 For help on choosing an appropriate backup, please contact your education abroad adviser.